yuezhouhu/adaspec/README.md

 2. **Selective Token Filtering**:
    During distillation of the actual draft model, AdaSPEC computes the KL divergence loss for each token from both the draft and reference models against the target.
 It then calculates the **loss gap** ΔL = L_draft − L_ref.
-Tokens with a *larger* ΔL are considered **easier to learn**, because higher ΔL indicates larger potential to optimize on those tokens.
+Tokens with a *larger* ΔL are considered **easier to learn**, because higher ΔL indicates larger potential to optimize.
 AdaSPEC **selects the top-k% of these "easy" tokens** and trains the draft model *only* on this filtered subset.

-By focusing the draft model’s limited capacity on tokens it can reliably learn, AdaSPEC achieves **higher alignment** with the target model, leading to **consistently improved acceptance rates** across diverse tasks—without sacrificing generation quality.
+By focusing the draft model’s limited capacity on tokens it can reliably learn, AdaSPEC achieves **higher alignment** with the target model, leading to **consistently improved acceptance rates** across diverse tasks.

 ## Repository Structure